Winter Paralympic Games: Classifications

-On 2 May 2012, the International Paralympic Committee (IPC) officially sanctioned "para-snowboarding" (commonly known as adaptive snowboarding) as a medal event in the 2014 Winter Paralympic Games under Alpine Skiing.
+On 2 May 2012, the International Paralympic Committee (IPC) officially sanctioned Para snowboarding (formerly known as adaptive snowboarding) as a medal event in the 2014 Winter Paralympic Games under Alpine Skiing.
 There were men's and women's standing snowboard cross competitions.
 The sport's Paralympic debut featured events for only athletes with overall lower-limb impairments.
 Athletes with amputations were permitted to wear a prosthesis.
 The events were held in a time trial format, but no accommodation was made based on an athlete's level of impairment.
 At the 2018 Winter Paralympics, the number of events increased from 2 to 10 with the split of the lower limb classifications into two sub-groups (LL-1 for greater impairment and LL-2 for lesser impairment), and the addition of the banked slalom.
 The snowboard cross event was run in a head-to-head format with multiple knockout heats to determine the medal winners.
 In 2022, events for athletes with upper-limb impairments were added, but the IPC eliminated the LL-1 category for women due to a dearth of athletes in that class.
 Those athletes were initially barred from competing at all until Brenna Huckaby of the United States prevailed in a lawsuit to "compete up" against the LL-2 class.